sparkflows/sparkflows-docs/docs/installation/credential-store/azure-keyvault.rst

 Configuring Azure Key Vault in Fire Insights
 ===========================

 You can configure Azure Key Vault in Fire Insights.

-Below are the steps for configuring Azure Key Vault.
+Below are the steps for configuring Azure Key Vault:

 Go to Administration/Credential Store
 -------------

 Login to Fire Insights application as an admin user.
-Go to Administration and select Credential Store.
+Go to "Administration" and select "Credential Store".

 .. figure:: ../../_assets/credential_store/1.PNG
    :alt: Azure Key Vault